leizerbeam/soteria/README.md

 **Demonstration and Expected Output**

-1. Apply the _ConstraintTemplate_ and custom reosurce _DataProtectionRequiredLabels_
+1. Apply the _ConstraintTemplate_ and custom reosurce _DataProtectionRequiredLabels_ to create the Gatekeeper policies.
+This uses a simpler approach to look for required labels in an application definition.

 ```console
 kubectl apply -f requiredLabelsConstraintTemplate.yaml